Getting Started with QDP

 pip install qumat[qdp]

-For development (from source):
+For development from source:

 git clone https://github.com/apache/mahout.git

-cd mahout/qdp/qdp-python
+cd mahout

-uv sync --group dev && uv run maturin develop
+uv sync --active --project qdp/qdp-python --group dev

 Quick Start